edneyRoldao/bravi-balanced-brackects-validator/README.md

-# bravi-balanced-brackects-validator
+# bravi-balanced-brackets-validator

-There are two ways to startup this applicarion:
+There are two ways to startup this application:

 First way (JDK-8 and Maven 3.3 must be installed on your machine):